omgmog/omgmog.github.com/_archive/2013-12-20-portable-android-gaming-with-the-jxd-7800b.md

 Out of the box, the JXD 7800B comes with a couple of bundled games.
 Judging by the start up of each game (messages from cracking teams) and the features available in some games (lots of in-game money available), I'd say these bundled games are not legitimately sourced, but I'm not complaining.
 They're a great showcase for how well the hardware controls can work in games.

 The included 8GB of storage is one of the problems I have with this device, as it's partitioned so stupidly.
 1GB of installable space is no good if you want to install a bunch of 3D titles from the Play store.
-You can move some applications to the other 7GB of space, or even to a microSD card though, so the limited space is a limited problem.
+You can move some applications to the other 7GB of space, or even to a Micro SD card though, so the limited space is a limited problem.

 The hardware controls on the JXD 7800B do feel quite sturdy, and having a cross-shaped d-pad is very nice.
 The right analogue stick doesn't appear to be functional in most cases, but I think I read somewhere that newer firmware versions fix that.
 Generally the games I've played with the hardware controls have worked great.
 GTA 3 runs very nicely, and (though incorrectly mapped) uses the hardware controls very well.